 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Sportmix Wholesomes Grain Free looks like an above-average dry dog food.
+Based on its ingredients alone, Wholesomes Grain Free Dog Food appears to be an above-average dry product.

 As a group, the brand features an average protein content of 26% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.